 Several laws govern relationships between renters and property owners in Northern Virginia.
-The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of renters and landlords in Virginia, and supersedes all leases and county ordinances.
-And our local governments in and around Warren County have specific ordinances pertaining to the management of rental properties in their jurisdictions.
-Nesbitt Realty strives to work within the bounds of these regulations, laws and ordinances at all times and we try to keep abreast of changes in the laws as they happen.
+The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of tenants and landlords in Virginia, and supersedes all leases and county ordinances.
+Furthermore our local governments in and around Warren County have more ordinances regarding to the management of rental properties in their jurisdictions.
+Nesbitt Realty is obligated to work within the bounds of these regulations, laws and ordinances at all times and we try to keep abreast of changes in the laws when they are published.
 That said, only a court of law has the power to enforce the VRLTA and local ordinances.

-a good reference for landlords in Warren County
+a free reference for rental investors in Warren County

-- Before you move a tenant into your rental in Warren County
+- Before you move a tenant into your property in Warren County

 - Collections and evictions

 - End of tenancy and what happens when a renter breaks the lease

 - How does the property owner get paid?

 - How your rental manager handles the association and your community